yuygfgg/cue-splitter/README.md

 You need to have [split2flac](https://github.com/yuygfgg/split2flac/) and its dependencies installed to run the script.

-My modified version of split2flac is recommended because it supports album artist and unicode characters.
+The modified version of split2flac is recommended because it supports album artist and unicode characters.